ARM-software/llram-kernel-driver-for-Cortex-R/README.md

 # llram-kernel-driver-for-Cortex-R

-This repository contains an example Linux kernel driver for the _Low-latency RAM_ (LLRAM) port that is present on Arm:registered: Cortex:registered:-based processors that implement the 64-bit R-profile architecture.
+This repository contains an example Linux kernel driver for the _Low-latency RAM_ (LLRAM) port that is present on Arm :registered: Cortex :registered:-based processors that implement the 64-bit R-profile architecture.
 The LLRAM port is optimized to give a more deterministic and lower-latency access to memory for real-time applications.
 In order for software to access the memory connected to the LLRAM port from Linux a driver is required and this repository contains an example that can be adapted for the required application.
 This is required because it is not possible to place pagetables in memory conncted to the LLRAM port, and so the LLRAM cannot be used as general purpose memory by Linux.
 By using a driver it is still possible for user space applications to communicate with real-time software via the LLRAM port.

 ## Usage